tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/Activities/06_Stu_ERC_Standards_Exploration/README.md

 * In your web browser navigate to the Ethereum foundation's [Online list of ERCs](https://eips.ethereum.org/erc)

-* Click the following ERC standards `21, 721, 77, and 1155`, and read their abstract, motivation, and specification sections.

-* As you are reading through the various ERC standards, write down a few things that you find interesting about the various aspects of the standards.
+* As you are reading through the various ERC standards, write down a few things that you find interesting about each one.

+* Click the following ERC standards `21, 721, 77, 1155`, and read their abstract, motivation, and specification sections.

+* Click two additional standards of your choice, and read their abstract, motivation, and specification sections.

 ## Challenge

-* If time remains, try brainstorming what ERC standards you would want to potentially see in the list.
+* If time remains, try brainstorming what ERC standards you would want to see in the list.

 ## Hints